0xAX/linux-insides/interrupts/interrupts-1.md

 * `Local APIC`
 * `I/O APIC`

 The first - `Local APIC` locates on the each CPU core.
 The local APIC is responsible for the handling cpu-specific interrupt configuration.
-Local APIC can recive interrupts from the APIC timer generated interrupts, thermal sensor interrupts, locally connected I/O devices and etc...
-The second - `I/O APIC` provides multi-processor interrupt management and used to distribute external interrupts.
+Local APIC can manage interrupts from the APIC timer generated interrupts, thermal sensor interrupts, locally connected I/O devices and etc. The second - `I/O APIC` provides multi-processor interrupt management and used to distribute external interrupts.
 More about the local and I/O APICs we will know in the next parts of this chapter.
 As you can understand, interrupts can occur in any time.
 When an interrupt occurs operating system kernel must handle it.
 But what is it `to handle interrupt`?
 When an interrupt occurs operating system must:

 * kernel must stop execution of the current process;
 * kernel searches handler for the interrupt and transfers control to it;